apache/druid/docs/do-not-merge.md

 As part of the type-aware schema discovery improvements, array column types are now generally available.
 Druid can determine the column types for your schema and assign them to these array column types when you ingest data using type-aware schema auto-discovery with the `auto` column type.

-Keep the following in mind when using these features:

-- TBD

 For more information about this feature, see the following:

 -  [Type-aware schema discovery](https://druid.apache.org/docs/latest/ingestion/schema-design.html#type-aware-schema-discovery)